 Netflix’s grand period drama The Crown has confirmed its release date and revealed its first footage for season two.

-The Crown tells the story of the reign of Elizabeth II for it to last six seasons, taking the story up to the present day.
+The Crown tells the story of the reign of Elizabeth II over the course of six seasons, taking the story from her succession in 1952 right up to the present day.

-The Queen will meet JFK, travel the world and face fresh problems, including allegations of royal affairs and new pressures on the monarch.
+In season two, the Queen will meet US President John F Kennedy, travel the world and face fresh problems, including allegations of royal affairs and new pressures on the monarch.

 When is The Crown season two released?

-Season two will be available to stream on Netflix from December 8th.
+Season two will be available to stream on Netflix in its entirety from December 8.

 Watch the whole of season 1 now on Netflix.